mihhdu/UiPEngineLocalProcess/README.md

 4. Open *ProcessLayer\ProcessTransaction.xaml* and change io_TransactionItem's datatype to match the one you set up in the Main.xaml file.

-5. Open Main.xaml and update the inferface to **PROCESS TRANSACTION** states by clicking the import button.
-The errors from point 1. should now dissapear.
+5. Open Main.xaml and update the interface to **PROCESS TRANSACTION** states by clicking the import button.
+The errors from point 1. should now disappear.

 6. Begin writing business code in the workflows located in the *ProcessLayer* folder